richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 </details>

-Checking in a loop has significantly reduced the overhead of counting special characters.
-Stack allocation has barely changed runtime, but perhaps more importantly, has halved the heap usage, as can be seen in these graphs by the purple allocation line.

 ![Graph of Results for Table 6 with minimum special characters: 0](/assets/img/7aStackAlloc0.png)

 ![Graph of Results for Table 6 with minimum special characters: 1](/assets/img/7bStackAlloc1.png)

 ![Graph of Results for Table 6 with minimum special characters: 2](/assets/img/7cStackAlloc2.png)

+Checking in a loop has significantly reduced the overhead of counting special characters.

+ Stack allocation has barely changed running time, but has halved allocated bytes, as can be seen in these graphs by the purple allocation line.

+# Conclusion

+We've gone on a journey

 # Notes